MetOffice/lfric_core/documentation/source/user_guide/technical_articles/lfric_distmem_impl.rst

 By default, the cells in the partition are ordered using the mesh-ids from the global mesh.
-This makes cells that are geographically close to each to be close to each other in the list.
+This makes cells that are geographically nearby close to each other in the list.
 This can aid with performance, through better cache use.

 Alternatively, the cells can be ordered so that they support the